2020 Black Friday and Cyber Monday: Best golf deals and sales

 Get three free gifts with Sqairz golf purchase!
 We love Sqairz golf shoes because they offer the stability we need on the golf course, helping us hit the ball farther while looking great.
 Use the promo code BF2020 through Nov.
 30 to get three free gifts with the purchase of shoes: a shoe bag, great golf socks and a Sqairz hat.

-Save up to 50% on adidas Golf Black Friday items: adidas Golf is one of our favorite golf brands, particularly for their excellent golf shoes.
-They're offering some solid Black Friday deals now through Nov.
-28 at 11:59 p.m.
-Eastern, saving up to 50% off items.
-Lots of shoes, including Tour360 models, are at least 20% off.
+Save 40% SITEWIDE on adidas Golf : adidas Golf is one of our favorite golf brands, particularly for their excellent golf shoes.
+They're offering 40% off SITEWIDE now through Dec.
+1 at 11:59 p.m.
+Eastern with promo code BRINGJOY.

-Save 30% sitewide at Bonobos: Bonobos makes some fun golf styles, and they often fly under the radar, but they fit great and can be a staple part of any golf closet.
-They're offering 30% off right now through Cyber Monday with the promo code FRIDAYWEEK.
+Save 40% sitewide at Bonobos: Bonobos makes some fun golf styles, and they often fly under the radar, but they fit great and can be a staple part of any golf closet.
+They're offering 40% off right now Cyber Monday with the promo code SLEIGHFUL.

 Save 50% off at Travis Mathew: Travis Mathew's chill West Coast vibe is on sale for Black Friday and Cyber Monday, offering 50% off sale items and 60% off a number of doorbusters.
 A great mix of shirts, shorts, pants, hats and even T-shirts makes Travis Mathew part of our repertoire on and off the course.
 Make sure to create an account at checkout.